 If you’re looking for some local pottery or leather goods, pop over to the Quartier Habous where you’ll find lots of treasures to take back home.
 You’ll also find a good few spots in the old medina, too.

-If you’re looking for a good foody spot, pop into Al Mounia who serve up the tastiest tagines and lamb.
+If you’re looking for a good foody spot, pop into Al Mounia which serves up the tastiest tagines and lamb.

 Yes, it’s a tad bit more expensive than some of the local tavernas but it’s well worth it.